davidmalcolm/texi2rst/output/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

   *lib:
   --start-group -lgcc -lc -leval1 --end-group %(old_lib)

-This example renames the spec called lib to old_lib and then overrides the previous definition of lib with a new one.
+This example renames the spec called :samp:`lib` to :samp:`old_lib` and then overrides the previous definition of :samp:`lib` with a new one.
 The new definition adds in some extra command-line options before including the text of the old definition.

 :dfn:`Spec strings` are a list of command-line options to be passed to their corresponding program.
-In addition, the spec strings can contain
-%-prefixed sequences to substitute variable text or to conditionally insert text into the command line.
+In addition, the spec strings can contain :samp:`%`-prefixed sequences to substitute variable text or to conditionally insert text into the command line.
 Using these constructs it is possible to generate quite complex command lines.

-Here is a table of all defined %-sequences for spec strings.
+Here is a table of all defined :samp:`%`-sequences for spec strings.
 Note that spaces are not generated automatically around the results of expanding these sequences.
 Therefore you can concatenate them together or combine them with constant text in a single argument.

 %%
-  Substitute one % into the program name or argument.
+  Substitute one :samp:`%` into the program name or argument.

 %i
   Substitute the name of the input file being processed.